 Oppression does not just stem from the political power of the ruling classes.
 It emerges also from all those institutions that wield said or unsaid power in the society.

 Patriarchy, for instance, has held enormous unacknowledged power in the country since eternity.
 In ways subtle and/or outright, patriarchal forces have continued to attempt to put down women.

-Most crimes on women do not necessarily result from uncontrolled desires or urges of men, but more so from the male need to continue to exercise the generation long power over the female entity.
+Most crimes against women do not necessarily result from uncontrolled desires or urges of men, but more so from the male need to continue to exercise the generation-long power over the female entity.